scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## draft-dekater-scion-dataplane-11
 {:numbered="false"}

+- Reduce use of passive tense and clarify subject
 - Abstract, Introduction: reworded and shortened, with reference to longer -controlplane introduction
 - Life of a SCION Data Packet: restructure section and clarify role of example topology